KJB88/KJB88.github.io/_pages/bio_background.md

 Anyway, onto a slightly better time after that!
 With my health somewhat improved and free from the shackles of mandatory education; I went into optional education instead!
 To the realms of Sixth Form College I go!
 I met a lot of good friends here, peers who are out in the world now making a change.
 I studied the only IT / Comp-Sci relevant subject available; 'IT Practitioners', both as a 'First Diploma' and a 'National Diploma', whatever those are.
 After that, I decided that education wasn't for me right now and had that whole 'find your purpose in life' phase.
 </p>
 <p>
 Now we skip over a large portion of my life which I have aptly named the 'Blunder Years'.
 Because it was just me blundering around, making mistakes and trying to find a purpose in life.
-Instead, I found Mixed Depression and Anxiety Disorder (MADD) and I can't find anyone to buy it off me so I'm stuck with it.
+Instead, I found Mixed Anxiety and Depressive Disorder (MADD) and I can't find anyone to buy it off me so I'm stuck with it.
 This must be why they say impulse purchases are bad.
 </p>
 <p>
 <strong>Velocity & Passion</strong>